Computational mechanics

 Computational mechanics is the discipline concerned with the use of computational methods to study phenomena governed by the principles of mechanics.
 Before the emergence of computational science (also called scientific computing) as a "third way" besides theoretical and experimental sciences, computational mechanics was widely considered to be a sub-discipline of applied mechanics.
 It is now considered to be a sub-discipline within computational science.

 Overview

 Computational mechanics (CM) is interdisciplinary.
-Its three pillars are mechanics, mathematics, and computer science and physics.
+Its three pillars are mechanics, mathematics, and computer science.

 Mechanics

 Computational fluid dynamics, computational thermodynamics, computational electromagnetics, computational solid mechanics are some of the many specializations within CM.

 Mathematics

 The areas of mathematics most related to computational mechanics are partial differential equations, linear algebra and numerical analysis.
 The most popular numerical methods used are the finite element, finite difference, and boundary element methods in order of dominance.
 In solid mechanics finite element methods are far more prevalent than finite difference methods, whereas in fluid mechanics, thermodynamics, and electromagnetism, finite difference methods are almost equally applicable.
 The boundary element technique is in general less popular, but has a niche in certain areas including acoustics engineering, for example.